Contingencyplana/high_command_ai_0/new_major_pivots/everything_at_once.md

 3. **Sustains engagement** - Multiple reward systems firing simultaneously
 4. **Feels alive** - The world responds in multiple dimensions
 5. **Variety through density** - Graduate from farmsteads to villages as you master
+6. **No literacy gate** - Emoji spells narrate actions for co-play partners of any age

 ### **For AI Players:**